orzklv/web/content/blog/static-flake/index.md

 }
 ```

-Now, nix knows that this function returns a package, but package's properties are missing and it doesn't still know tha name, version or build steps of this package.
+Now, nix knows that this function returns a package, but package's properties are missing and it doesn't still know the name, version or build steps of this package.
 We will start right off by stating package's name and version like this:

 ```nix, hl_lines=5-6
 {